Arusai-Dev/dante-app/README.md

 - [ ] - When using manual creation mode implement auto complete for answers
 - [ ] - Create Page
     - [ ] - Manage cards section
+        - [ ] - When you click edit on a card in the manage section it should open up the cards info on the form and the add card button changes to save card
+        - [ ] - Clicking delete will delete card from database, pop up verify user choice -> option to not show again
     - [x] - When making a new card after submission clear form
     - [x] - After selecting a set in the drop down, sets data should be displayed
     - [x] - Creating a new set causes selected set == new set
-    - [ ] - When you click edit on a card in the manage section it should open up the cards info on the form\
     - [x] - Card Count needs to update on new card and when you retrieve a card
 - [x] - Upload flashcard set to database with corresponding user.
 - [ ] - Allow images to be input as questions or answers.
 (Set up an s3 bucket and handle image processing)